Swing Low, Sweet Chariot: Content and style

 The content of the song is typical to the style of the spiritual in several ways: its use of imagery that provides a sense of immediacy to the historical and biblical past, the repetition of the key poetic element of the song (“Coming for to carry me home”), and the alteration between the refrain and the stanzas throughout.
 The song alternates between first person and second person pronouns, stressing the relationship between the performer, the listener, and the events unfolding in the song.
 By directly calling to the listener in the second stanza (“If you get there before I do”) the audience is transformed into a creative device that serves to heighten the emotional urgency of the tune.

 The song was originally intended to be sung in a call-and-response, a format that draws from the heritage of African styles of music and is widely used in African-American churches today.
 A leader sings the differentiated lines, and the congregation replies “Coming for to carry me home” after each.
 This style of performing the spiritual can be heard in the existing recordings of the Fisk Jubilee Singers performing the tune.
 This call-and-response performance style is the most common form of spiritual.

 The simple, repetitive nature of the song, along with the fact that it was commonly performed without instrumental accompaniment, meant that spontaneous shifts in tempo, pitch, and emphasis were commonly made, leading the song in new and exciting directions intended to unify congregants with the Holy Spirit.

 Like other spirituals, “Swing Low Sweet Chariot” has been thought to contain coded meanings not immediately apparent to all listeners.
 American historian Charshee Charlotte Lawrence McIntyre argues that many spirituals make use of “metonymic devices,” or metaphors that have encoded meanings.
 She claims that throughout many traditional spirituals several recurring figures always carry a metonymic double meaning.
 These double meanings allowed enslaved people to safely communicate messages of hope, freedom, and specific plans for escape to one another under the watchful gaze of their captors.
 The double meanings encoded in “Swing Low, Sweet Chariot” are believed to be the Jordan River as representative of the first step to freedom from slavery, “home” as Africa, and Jesus as anyone who helps bring the enslaved to freedom.
 However, a definitive categorization of any such figures is impossible to make.

-Film and television appearances
+Film, video games, and television appearances

 The song has frequently been used in films and television.